On the line: Trump, Democrats battle in campaign’s final day | WTOP

 The president asserted that if Democrats win, they will work to roll back everything he’s tried to accomplish during his first two years as president.
 “It’s all fragile,” he said on the call.

-Trump was holding his final three get-out-the-vote rallies in Cleveland, Fort Wayne, Indiana, and Cape Girardeau, Missouri, where he was being joined by special guest Rush Limbaugh.
+Trump was holding get-out-the-vote rallies in Fort Wayne, Indiana, and Cape Girardeau, Missouri, where he was being joined by special guest Rush Limbaugh.

 OBAMA